SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Go through the output block in count folder VS ?

 ### Session-27
-- What is locals in terraform and syntax of the locals ?
+- What is locals in terraform and its syntax ?
 How to call a local ?
-- What is Data-sources in terraform and why it is used ?
+- What is Data-source in terraform and why it is used ?
 For example if you want AMI then 'terraform query ami' in google search.
-Here data-source is used to query the data dynamically from the providers aswel as from the existing resources also.
+Here data-source is used to query the data dynamically from the providers aswel as from the existing resources.
 - Types of loops ?
 Count_based, For_each, Dynamic_loop
 - What is Dynamic_loop and where it is useful ?
 - What is Terraform State (State and Remote state) ?
 - What is Declarative state and Desired state ?
 - What is Current state in terraform and where it will be stored ?
 Terraform.tfstate
-- When Desired state == Current state, then terraform will not take any action.
+- When Desired state == Current state then terraform will not take any action.
-- When Desired state =//= Current state, then terraform will create.
+- When Desired state =//= Current state then terraform will create.
 - Why the terraform will create lock file while terraform is working on it ?
 - Explain the concept of local state using example of when 2 persons are working on same repo ?
 - What errors these persons will face, if they are working on same repo ?
 - So terraform will compare my state and devops person state.
 If both are running terraform apply, here duplicates may come and some may get error as already exist.
 - So for this issue we have a central state file to check wether the infra already exist or not ?
 That is remote state (S3 bucket).
-- Terraform.tfstate is a crucial file, should not delete.
+- Terraform.tfstate is a crucial file should not be deleted.
 - What are the two disadvantages in local state ?
 Collaboration environment and Security
 - So create S3 bucket and lock that bucket using dynamodb table ?
 - What are the different remote states we have and why we use only 'terraform s3 remote state'